Drugged Driving Accidents

 - Invalid traffic stops.
 This common defense includes a situation in which law enforcement lacked reasonable suspicion to make a traffic stop.

 - Involuntary intoxication.
 When an individual has ingested drugs unknowingly, a successfully defense can sometimes be successfully raised.
 Individuals should note that this defense is rarely successful.

 There are several signs that a driver is impaired by drugs.
 Some of the most common signs include the following: the driver is traveling at a speed that is either too fast or too slow, the driver is slow to respond to traffic signals, the driver ignores traffic signs and signals, the driver is either swerving or weaving between lanes, the driver makes excessively wide turns, the driver makes illegal turns, the driver is traveling in the wrong direction, the driver accelerates or brakes for no reason, the driver forgets to turn on headlights at night, or the driver is too close to other vehicles or objects.Common Types of Injuries Due to Drugged Driving Accidents

 Injuries due to drugged driving accidents can occur in a variety of ways.
 Some of the most common types of injuries due to drugged driving include head injuries, joint injuries, ligament injuries, sternum injuries, and in the worst cases even fatalities.
-Drugged driving accidents that occur at higher speeds or involve larger vehicles often result in even more severe injuries.Safety Tips if Another Driver Is Impaired By Drugs
+Drugged driving accidents that occur at higher speeds or involve larger vehicles often result in even more severe injuries, for which an Atlanta lawyer can help victims seek compensation.Safety Tips if Another Driver Is Impaired By Drugs

 Individuals who believe that another motor vehicle driver is impaired by drugs, it is a wise to follow some essential safety precautions which include the following: